 155-14.
-Final Plat Certification; Recording, Performance and Maintenance Guaranty.
+FINAL PLAT Certification; Recording, Performance and MAINTENANCE GUARANTY.

-- A. The applicant shall submit to the Planning Department a mylar, an electronic copy, a digital CAD file and five (5) copies of the final plat layout for Planning Board Chairman's signature within ninety (90) days of receipt of final plat approval by the Planning Board.
-The Planning Director may grant one ninety (90) day extension if circumstances arise beyond the control of the applicant.
-An extension denial by the Planning Director can be appealed to the Planning Board.
-Any additional extensions can only be granted by the Planning Board.
+- A) The APPLICANT shall submit to the Planning Department a mylar, an electronic copy, a digital CAD file and five (5) copies of the FINAL PLAT layout for PLANNING BOARD Chairman's signature within ninety (90) days of receipt of FINAL PLAT approval by the PLANNING BOARD.
+The Planning Director may grant one ninety (90) day extension if circumstances arise beyond the control of the APPLICANT.
+An extension denial by the Planning Director can be appealed to the PLANNING BOARD.
 The Planning Department shall file the signed mylar with the Office of the Registry of Deeds of Strafford County within thirty (30) days of the date of said signing.
-All applicable handling and recording fees charged by the Registry of Deeds shall be paid by the applicant.
-[Amended per Planning Board 09-11-90, 09-28-93, 01-14-03, 04-22-03 and 08-26-08] - B. The final plat layout shall be clearly and legibly reproduced on linen mylar, or any other permanent polyester base material, and shall conform to the specifications detailed in 155-29. - C. Every final plat application granted approval shall be deemed to be an amendment of or an addition to the City of Dover Official Map and a part thereof.
-Approval of a final plat application shall not be deemed to constitute or effect an acceptance by the City of the dedication of any street, open space, or parks shown upon the final plat layout. - D. The applicant shall file, as per the judgement of the Planning Board, an irrevocable letter of credit or an escrow agreement as required by 155-25 and/or an irrevocable letter of credit required by 155-26 prior to the start of construction of any improvements or the issuance of a building permit except for parcels situated on preexisting roadways.

-E. An applicant may, at the discretion of the Planning Board, be required to enter into an escrow agreement with the City as security for the performance of its obligation under 155-25, in lieu of filing an irrevocable letter of credit.
-Such escrow agreements shall be executed on forms provided by the Planning Director and shall be certified as to their sufficiency by the City Attorney.
+All applicable handling and recording fees charged by the Registry of Deeds shall be paid by the APPLICANT.
+[Amended per Planning Board 09-11-90, 09-28-93, 01-14-03, 04-22-03 and 08-26-08] - B) The FINAL PLAT layout shall be clearly and legibly reproduced on linen mylar, or any other permanent polyester base material, and shall conform to the specifications detailed in 155-29. - C) Every FINAL PLAT application granted approval shall be deemed to be an amendment of or an addition to the City of Dover OFFICIAL MAP and a part thereof.
+Approval of a FINAL PLAT application shall not be deemed to constitute or effect an acceptance by the City of the dedication of any STREET, open space, or parks shown upon the FINAL PLAT layout. - D) The APPLICANT shall file, as per the judgment of the PLANNING BOARD, an irrevocable letter of credit or an ESCROW agreement as required by 155-25 and/or an IRREVOCABLE LETTER OF CREDIT required by 155-26 prior to the start of construction of any IMPROVEMENTS or the issuance of a BUILDING PERMIT except for PARCELS situated on preexisting roadways. - E) An APPLICANT may, at the discretion of the PLANNING BOARD, be required to enter into an ESCROW agreement with the City as security for the performance of its obligation under 155-25, in lieu of filing an IRREVOCABLE LETTER OF CREDIT.
+Such ESCROW agreements shall be executed on forms provided by the City Engineer.
+[Amended 03-23-10 per Planning Board]